Wouldn’t it be awesome if we could lose 50 pounds in a week? Or write a 40,000 word book in a day?

 Don’t believe me?
 Think about last Thanksgiving, when you were carving the golden brown turkey and piling Grandma’s secret family recipe pumpkin pie on your overloaded dessert plate.
 (By “secret family recipe”, we mean the one on the back of the Libby’s can, amen?)

-It feels like yesterday to me, but, people.
-THAT WAS ALMOST A YEAR AGO!!!
+It feels like yesterday to me, but, friends.
+THAT WAS MONTHS AGO!!!

 My point is this.
 While it may be frustrating to think about how long it will to take to eat your elephant, that’s no reason not to start.
 When you get to the end, it will seem like it was no time at all!
 Let’s talk about how to get over the time elephant as you get started: